Author: Harish Seetamraju

 While the fundamentals of demand forecasting remain the same, there is a need to continuously evolve the solution to accommodate the ever-changing market dynamics and its unexpected shocks.

 2020 will be known for its black swan event – COVID-19.
 The pandemic was not only a public health crisis but also an economic one, with governments across the world locking down all economic activity to contain the spread of the virus.
 As the crisis spread globally, the food industry was one of the worst-hit sectors.
 While many small businesses had to shut shop entirely, some of the larger chains were able to adapt to the situation, albeit slowly.
 Restaurateurs, those who can read into consumer behavior and the change in spending, may emerge stronger in the new normal.
 Advanced data science capabilities will become even more indispensable in navigating the post-Covid world.
-It’s a time that requires rigor in forecasting, one that allows for accuracy as well as adaptability.
+It’s a time that requires rigor in demand forecasting, one that allows for accuracy as well as adaptability.
 Some of the major considerations for forecasting in such an unprecedented time are outlined as follows.

 ● Porting to a forecasting solution that is sensitive to similar shocks and can adapt quickly may be hugely advantageous.
 Especially if the solution in use is not designed for it already.